Leonardoth/clone_netflix/README.md

 ### Todo:

+- Add Fonts
 - Fix React Warnings
 - Progress bar for shows
 - Cleanup unused assets/code
+- Use lorem Picsum for every image.
+- Get better icons, same stroke width, more uniform.
 - Banners be dinamically, get random banner from array, use it's tags/image, show mobile or full image dependig on device.
-- Get better icons, same stroke width, more uniform.

 - ~~Add icons for More page~~
-- ~~Change Icons for Footer, banner and List~~
-- ~Fix height/scrollable screen Soon~
+- ~~Fix height/scrollable screen Soon~~
 - ~~Add Soon to data, fill dynamically~~
 - ~~Fix spacing of ::before on Soon screen~~
+- ~~Change Icons for Footer, banner and List~~

 ## Bugs: